RealBradCool/Bradtendo-Docker/docs/docs/uninstalling.md

 # Uninstalling

-Please be aware that uninstalling Pretendo Docker requires a some manual steps to be taken on the console.
+Please be aware that uninstalling Bradtendo Docker requires a some manual steps to be taken on the console.

 :::danger